This is an ongoing section of commonly asked questions. You can skip to a specific section by clicking below.

 Some Plugins use an incompatible version of the Qt widget system, please deactivate these Plugins to enable trueSKY.
 Currently known Plugins that have conflict issues can be found here.

 This will be due to Windows 7.
 Unforunately, we do not support Windows 7 anymore.
-You will need to upgrade your OS to be able to use trueSKY.
+If you wish for Windows 7 Support please contact us directly.

 Windows User Account Control can give false positives when loading trueSKY, and stop it from being loaded.
 Lowering the notification level can help with this problem.